kumaranricky/workshop-1/README.md

-# To create a Welcome should be in Center Alignment Font Color: blue, in Android Studio.
+# To create a Welcome should be in Center Alignment Font Color: red, in Android Studio.

 ## AIM:
-To create a Welcome should be in Center Alignment Font Color: blue, in Android Studio.
+To create a Welcome should be in Center Alignment Font Color: red, in Android Studio.

 ## EQUIPMENTS REQUIRED:
 Android Studio(Min. required Artic Fox)